-This table, which has an identical structure to RHRST_ED_TLD_HISTORY, contains post-1991 data.
-The records are from a download of the external dosimetry computer system called FALCON.
+This table, which has a structure identical to RHRST_ED_TLD_HISTORY, contains post-1991 data.
+The records result from a download of the external dosimetry computer system called FALCON.
 This system collects and processes data directly from the Panasonic TLD readers.
-The records generally contain values for each column including a variety of dates such as issue date, return date, and activity date.
+The records generally contain values for each column, including a variety of dates such as issue date, return date, and activity date.